 Fire and Rescue Services

-The Fire and Rescue Service (FRS) is well known for its commitment to engaging with local communities in all parts of the country.
-The FRS has been making a very important contribution to developing and sustaining good inter faith relations through its so
+Fire and Rescue Services (FRS) are well known for their commitment to engaging with local communities in all parts of the country.